qetiproject/shopFlow/README.md

 - **Add Product Flow:** Uses reactive signals and centralized services to ensure type-safety, form validation and smooth integration with product and cart modules
 - Advanced reactive patterns using Angular Signals and computed/linked/untracked signals
 - Centralized, reusable form schemas for maintainability and type safety

----

-## ⚡ Summary

-This project demonstrates **modern Angular development** at a senior-level standard, combining **advanced TypeScript**, **reactive forms**, **Signal Store**, dynamic modules, file upload and clean, maintainable architecture.
-It is production-ready and continues to evolve with new features and improvements.